-An independent non-profit expert organisation that provides practical guidance on the implementation of the UN Guiding Principles on Business and Human Rights.
-Shift supports and helps governments, businesses and their stakeholders put the UN Guiding Principles into practice.
-Shift supports us with its expertise (we participate in their business learning programme) and helps us improve our human rights management approach.
+Shift is an independent, non-profit organisation that provides practical guidance on implementing the UN Guiding Principles on Business and Human Rights.
+It supports and helps governments, businesses and their stakeholders put these principles into practice.
+We participate in Shift’s business learning programme to help us improve our human rights management approach.

 Sida and Swedish Leadership for Sustainable Development

-The Swedish International Development Cooperation Agency (Sida) is a government agency with a mission to reduce poverty.
-In 2014, Sida and the H&M Group signed a memorandum of understanding that focuses on supporting decent jobs and sustainable development opportunities with respect for human rights, at a programme and policy level depending on the country and region.
+The Swedish International Development Cooperation Agency (Sida) is a government agency that aims to reduce poverty.
+In 2014, we signed a memorandum of understanding with Sida to support decent jobs and sustainable development opportunities with respect for human rights, on a programme and policy level depending on the country and region.